 Application Services are not typically delivered by single applications, but are more commonly delivered by a concert of applications working together.
 The way these applications communicate to carry out the work described in the business capabilities is often built up over many years and can be quite complex.
 More often than not the individuals or the teams that devised the connectivity between the applications have moved on, and typically little documentation exists.
 If documentation does exist it is usually specific to a single application and does not describe the type of overview needed by an architect investigating the landscape.
-In this way the architect is often working like an archeologist trying to understand and describe how the landscape of applications came to be connected and how they currently communicate.
+In this way the architect is often working to understand and describe how the landscape of applications came to be connected and how they currently communicate.
 One of the issues an architect will face is the balance between not describing application communication in too much detail but also not creating trivial and meaningless representations.
 There is also a need to be able to toggle between views suitable for high level executives and those suitable for Implementation teams.
 Enterprise Architect has a powerful feature that allows a diagram that displays the details of application communication including Interfaces, Ports and Payloads to be collapsed, so that it simply shows the applications and the communication lines.

-An architect might decide to create a single diagram and to toggle between the two views by changing the diagram properties, or alternatively a separate diagram could be constructed.
+An architect might decide to create a single diagram and to toggle between the two views by changing the diagram properties or, alternatively, a separate diagram could be constructed.
 Either way the two diagrams are just two different views of the same underlying repository elements, and changing an element or connector's properties in one diagram will result in changes in the other.
 The appearance of the elements, including color and layout, will be independently maintained in the two diagrams.

 Interface Lists An Interface List and the related diagrams provides a useful view of the complexity of the enterprise.
-The number and types of interfaces helps the architect understand how applications are connected and the level of complexity that exists.
+The number and types of the interfaces helps the architect understand how applications are connected and the level of complexity that exists.
 When these diagrams are drawn for baseline architectures the result is what people often term a 'Spaghetti diagram', because of the numerous lines that connect applications together.
 This diagram is quite often the architectural evidence for what has been obvious in symptomatic failure of systems, and in the costs and problems associated with integrating new applications into the landscape.
 Often these diagrams are drawn in a general purpose drawing tool by an external consultant, and once they have served their purpose of highlighting the systemic problems are discarded.
 With Enterprise Architect there is the opportunity to create the diagrams and, once the message is conveyed to management, to reuse the diagram and the associated repository elements to begin the process of re-designing the application integration architecture and untangling the spaghetti that has built up over years.
+Web Service File Transfer ○O + REST ○○ + FTP 0-O + SOAP ○-O + FTPS O→O + JSON-RPC ○O + SSH FTP o∙O + File Drop ○O + XML-RPC Database Object Remoting ○O + SQL Procedure Call ○O +.NET Remoting ○○ + SQL Statement Call ○ + CORBA Library Based This Package diagram o-O + Google Maps JavaScript API shows the types of ⊶O + TWAIN Interface grouped in categories represented by the Packages Capabilities and Applications